AbuArwa001/alx-higher_level_programming/0x05-python-exceptions/README.md

 - The purpose of catching exceptions
 - How to raise a builtin exception
 - When to implement a clean-up action after an exception

-## Copyright - Plagiarism
-- Solutions for the tasks should be developed independently.
-- Copying and pasting someone else’s work is strictly prohibited.
-- Publishing any content of this project is not allowed.
-- Plagiarism will result in removal from the program.

 ## Requirements
 ### General